 What is the difference between Delta 9 THC and PHC?

-Delta 9 THC and PHC are both cannabinoids derived from cannabis, but they have distinct differences.
-Delta 9 THC is a naturally occurring compound in the cannabis plant, while PHC is a synthetic cannabinoid derived from Delta 9 acetate through a specialized chemical method.
+Delta 9 THC and PHC are different types of cannabinoids derived from cannabis.
+Delta 9 THC is a naturally occurring cannabinoid, while PHC is a synthetic cannabinoid derived from Delta 9 acetate.
+They differ in their chemical makeup and extraction processes.